czkaiweb/ErdosProject-COVID/README.md

 ## API
 You can get predictions from our public API.
 From the command line, you can enter e.g. `curl http://130.111.196.10:5001/?state=AL`.
 Or you can see graphs of all of our predictions on our [website](http://130.111.196.10).

+## About
+This project was part of the Fall 2021 data science mini-course through the Erdős Institute.
+The team members were Lara Du, Julian Rosen, and Kai Wei.
+Our project mentor was Ben Campbell.